-During the year ended December 31, 2006, the Company changed its policy of compensation of directors.
-Through September, the Company continued its prior policy of paying all directors, excluding Mr. Bradley, a retainer of \$2,500 per month and an additional fee of \$1,000 per diem for attendance at meetings of the board.
-The two directors who chaired the Audit Committee and the Compensation Committee received an additional monthly retainer of \$500.
-Mr. Bradley received no additional compensation for his service as a director.
-Effective October 2006, the Company paid all non-employee directors a retainer of \$3,000 per month, with an additional fee of \$500 per month for service on a board committee (\$1,000 for a committee chairman), and made that policy applicable to the newly created Nominating Committee, as well as to the Audit and Compensation Committees.
-The policy on per diem fees was not changed.
-Pursuant to the Company's policy that is applicable to all of its non-employee members, the Board on October 25, 2006, issued options with respect to 20,000 shares to each non-employee director.
-All such options are exercisable at \$6.85 per share, the exercise price being the closing price on the date of grant.
-Mr. Rayhill had previously, in connection with his joining the board, received options with respect to 50,000 shares, at an exercise price of \$6.50 per share, which was the closing price on the date of grant.
+The Company pays all non-employee directors a retainer of \$3,000 per month, with an additional fee of \$500 per month for service on a board committee (\$1,000 for a committee chairman), and made that policy applicable to the newly created Nominating Committee, as well as to the Audit and Compensation Committees.
+Non-employee directors also receive per diem fees of \$1,000 for attendance in person at meetings of the board of directors, or \$500 for attendance by telephone.
+No per diem fees are paid for attendance at committee meetings.
+Pursuant to the Company's policy that is applicable to all of its non-employee members, the Board on July 30, 2007, issued options with respect to 15,000 shares to each non-employee director.
+All such options are exercisable at \$5.26 per share, the exercise price being the closing price on the date of grant.
+Mr. Adams was not at that time a member of the board, and did not receive any such options.
+Subsequently, in connection with his joining the board, Mr. Adams was granted options with respect to 30,000 shares, at an exercise price of \$5.24 per share, which was the closing price on the August 27, 2007, date of grant.